Hudson 1-hit ball for 6 innings, Cards hit 4 HRs, top Reds

 TRAINER’S ROOM

-Reds: OF/DH Jesse Winkler (tightness in back) and INF Mike Moustakas (foot contusion) remained out of the starting lineup.
-Winkler was pulled from Thursday’s game against the Cubs.
+Reds: OF/DH Jesse Winker (tightness in back) and INF Mike Moustakas (foot contusion) remained out of the starting lineup.
+Winker was pulled from Thursday’s game against the Cubs.
 Moustakas also was pulled from Thursday’s game after being hit on the left foot.

 Cardinals: LHP Kwang Hyun Kim (kidney ailment) threw a side session Saturday.
 It’s likely he will return to the rotation and start Monday against the Brewers in one of the doubleheader games.